Cranberry Orange Pecan Scottish Shortbread

 Scottish shortbread is super simple to make too with no difficult processes, and ideal for beginner bakers.

-Makes for a simple but delicious & different type of cookie to include in your food gifting next Christmas.
+Makes for a simple but delicious & different type of cookie to include in your food gifting at Christmas.
 With no decorating required, you can easily make different shapes and flavours to add to a cookie plate.
-Try my original Scottish Shortbread recipe, or the Chocolate Coconut Scottish Shortbread version.
+Try my original Scottish Shortbread recipe, or the Chocolate Coconut Scottish Shortbread version, (see them in the photos below).

 Caster Sugar